Thyroid Cancer: Surgery

-Surgery can cause discomfort and pain at and around the surgical incision.
+Surgery can cause discomfort and pain at and around the area where the surgical incision (cut) was made.
 You may be uncomfortable during the first few days after surgery, but pain can be controlled with medicine.
-Discuss pain relief options with your doctor or nurse.
+Discuss pain relief options with your healthcare provider nurse.

 For a while after surgery, you may feel tired or weak.
 The length of time it takes to recover from surgery will vary.